 Whenever the personal data of our customers is provided to recipients outside of the bank, we will ensure that all of the customer-related information and assessments which we become aware of are protected by the general confidentiality terms which have been agreed between us (banking security).
 We may only disclose information about our customers if this is required by law, if our customers have released us from our banking secrecy obligations pursuant to an agreement or within the scope of a declaration of consent, or if we are authorised to provide banking information.
 If we are required to do so on the basis of a statutory obligation or an official order, personal data may be provided to the following recipients, among others:

-• other companies within the DZ BANK Group or cooperative financial network on the basis of statutory or official obligations for risk management purposes;
+• Other companies within the DZ BANK Group or the Cooperative Financial Network for risk management purposes as required by legal or regulatory obligations.

 Your personal data may also be provided to other recipients if you have given us your consent or you have agreed that we are not subject to banking secrecy obligations and / or if we are authorised to transfer your personal data for the purpose of pursuing a legitimate interest.
 Under certain circumstances, your data may be provided to additional recipients due to the nature of the contract.
 These circumstances will be specified in the contract documents or the terms for the transaction in question.